IBM/watsonx-prompt-lab/docs/lab-1/README.md

 If you specify stop sequences, the output will automatically stop when one of them appears in the generated output.

-The example below shows an output that continues for longer than we probably want it to.
+The example below (which is using the `granite-13b-chat-v2` model) shows an output that continues for longer than we want it to.

 ![img.png](../images/lab1/1.8-too-long.png)